Things not to say at a Christmas Lime

 Aye aye, but like yuh put on some weight?

-You know how depressing it is to know you already fat, you going to get fatter by the end of the Christmas season, and that all eyes are now on yuh waistline, which regardless of how much you try to suck it in, still looks like Blaze in a tighter-dan-tight T shirt, or, on the extreme end, Sprangalang?
+You know how depressing it is to know you already fat, you going to get fatter by the end of the Christmas season, and that all eyes are now on yuh waistline?
+Plus… regardless of how much you try to suck it in, it still looks like Blaze in a tighter-dan-tight T shirt, or, on the extreme end, Sprangalang?

 It’s Christmas people.
 Be kind.
 Tact is a gift that only you can give yourself.

 All of us have probably committed these sins at some point in time, and hopefully it wasn’t at just the moment when the music lowered, and everyone turned to look at us.
-Tis’ the season to be merry and all that jazz, but doh put yuh foot in yuh mouth, because every action causes a reaction, and you never know if you may be on the receiving end of these insults at your next house lime.
+Tis’ the season to be merry and all that jazz, but doh put yuh foot in yuh mouth.
+Every action causes a reaction, and you never know if you may be on the receiving end of these insults at your next house lime.